What is the Tennessee Arts Academy and when and where is it held?

 Are we required to stay on campus?

 No. You may choose to find private housing in the Nashville area or choose to book a hotel room.
 There are numerous hotels in the Belmont/Vanderbilt area.
-Please note that parking on the Belmont campus is often limited, so keep that in mind when commuting to campus.

 Are meals included in the cost?

 Yes, all breakfasts and lunches are included.
 A Sunday night buffet and Wednesday night banquet are provided.
 Participants are on their own for dinner on Monday, Tuesday and Thursday night.

 What payment methods may I use to pay the registration and housing fees?